1. Introduction

 • shall be (re-)elected every year, at the grand annual meeting where all delegations are present.

-For APLO 2024, the members of the International Board of APLO are: Minkyu Kim (General Chair), Simona Klemenčič (Public Relations Chair), Suhaimi Ramly, Shu-Kai Hsieh, Vlad A. Neacșu, Hoju Cha (International Jury Chair).
+For APLO 2025, the members of the International Board of APLO are: Minkyu Kim (General Chair), Simona Klemenčič (Public Relations Chair), Vlad A. Neacșu (Secretary General), Suhaimi Ramly, Grace Kuo, International Jury Chair (TBA).

 3.2 Local Organizers